Content types on the ONS website Bulletins

 - Only include warnings at the end of the Main points section, and in the analysis sections.

-- Include a standard warning for Experimental Statistics at the end of the Main points section.
+- Include a standard warning for official statistics in development at the end of the Main points section.

 - Use warnings too often; it disrupts the reading experience, makes it difficult to understand the content and reduces the effectiveness of each warning.